madsmtm/objc2/crates/header-translator/README.md

 However, even if our header translation was perfect, we still need a way to enrich the generated data, since C headers have no way to describe which methods are safe and which are not!

+Manual modifications to `Cargo.toml` can be done by adding a `Cargo.modified.toml` file, and including the keys that you want modified.

+See [objc2-foundation](../../framework-crates/objc2-foundation) for a good example of these files at work.

 ### What is required for a method to be safe?